JordieRayanne/okazcar/README.md

 ### Prerequisites

-- Node.js and npm installed
+- JAVA, npm and Spring Boot installed
-- MongoDB installed and running
+- MongoDB and Postgres installed and running

 ### Installation